Ever wondered what Endless Spells are and how they work? Or did you use them earlier and want to know how they work in Age of Sigmar 3.0?

 Malign Sorcery is a set of 13 Endless Spells (some have more than one model), usable by any wizard.
 It has been recently re-boxed and is now available only from Games Workshop website for £40.
 The usefulness of these spells depends from edition, updated rules, point cost and army you play with, but some spells are evergreen and have been consistently a valid option in the past few years, like the Cronomantic Cogs.
 If you have the old box, this is the same but without the booklet and the printed warscrolls, at a cheaper price.

 Forbidden Power instead is the re-boxed set with only the Endless Spells at a much cheaper price but available only from Games Workshop website for £25.
 There are now 4 spells, without booklet, printed warscrolls and Penumbral Engine (now sold separately also for £25).
-It is a good deal and contains some of the most useful generic Endless Spells available (their actual use will depend from the fluctuation of point cost and eventual FAQs) depending on your army.
+It is a good deal and contains some of the most useful generic Endless Spells available (their actual use will depend on the fluctuation of point cost and eventual FAQs) depending on your army.

 How to cast an Endless Spell?